 Parlay betting, which is when a wager is placed on two or more outcomes and can only be won if all outcomes come true, can be found when betting on futures, but it is much less common.
 The reason for this is because the odds of a winning parlay are much less than the true odds and become worse as a bet is placed on more outcomes.
 In regard to betting on futures, predicting the outcome of one event is hard enough, but predicting multiple outcomes for the same event is even harder, making parlays a less popular choice in future betting.

-Legality of Betting on Futures
+The legality of Betting on Futures In 2024

 Betting Online: In the U.S., there are no federal gambling laws prohibiting an individual from sports betting online at legally licensed and regulated offshore betting websites.
 However, because the US government is not involved in the regulation of offshore sites, Americans cannot ask Big Brother to intervene should a dispute arise.